watsonrp/SysOps/chef/README.md

 - Copy aws-solo.tar.gz to /srv/bootstrap and extract it , make sure that all script are +x :-)
 - Change dir to : s3 and upload the files to the s3 bucket (see above paths) , do not forget to create md5 for solo-all.tar.gz & roles.tar.gz
 - Make sure that the S3 "Folder" and all its object are publicly accessible
+- Edit the newInstance.sh and input your bucket name
+- Edit bootstrap.sh and input your bucket name and region

 *Step 4 - Launch An Instance*